chimbori/google-calendar-crx/README.md

     Chrome.
 *   If you want to use a Google Apps calendar, you should login to that account first, then open the extension.

+# Tech Support

+I cannot and will not offer tech support about this extension; please do not email me your questions.

+Please read through the [Wiki](https://github.com/manastungare/google-calendar-crx/wiki), and if you think you have genuinely discovered a new issue, [read through the existing issues first](https://github.com/manastungare/google-calendar-crx/issues?q=is%3Aissue+is%3Aclosed).